What to do if you think your cat has been poisoned:

-- Ethylene glycol – which is the active ingredient in Antifreeze
+- Ethylene glycol –the active ingredient in Antifreeze

-- Spot-on flea treatments for dogs – many contain an ingredient called Permethrin which is poisonous to cats
+- Spot-on flea treatments for dogs – many contain Permethrin; poisonous to cats

-- Decorating materials – items such as paints, varnishes, preservatives and paint and glass cleaners can contain petroleum distillates that can be harmful to cats
+- Decorating materials – e.g. paints, varnishes, preservatives, paint and glass cleaners can contain petroleum distillates; harmful to cats

-For more information about what substances are harmful to your cat speak to your vet.
+For more information about harmful substances speak to your vet.

 Rock salt poisoning in pets (pdf 101KB).

-Acknowledgement for this information is made to The Veterinary Poisons Information Service (VPIS).
+Acknowledgement for this information is made to the VPIS.
 The VPIS is not a public access service.
-However some helpful information for pet owners is available on their website.
+However some helpful information is available on their website.